xasdx/testr/README.md

 // can load external modules directly by calling unit with a path unit("../services/user.service").specs({ findUsers: [] })

-// it also supports the mocking of `require` statements in node.js, by passing a config object with the desired mocks to unit: unit("../services/user.service", { mocked: { "../repositories/userRepository": mockUserRepository } }).specs({ findUsers: [] })
+// it also supports the mocking of `require` statements in node.js
+// by passing a config object with the desired mocks to unit unit(
+  "../services/user.service",
+  { mocked: { "../repositories/userRepository": mockUserRepository } }
+).specs({ findUsers: [] })
 ```

 ### Modules: